mmarica/my_pascal_oldies/README.md

 You need to make your own DosBox config starting from the default one created by your DosBox installation and just do to it what I did.

-I added commands to run at DropBox startup (replace PATH_TO_PROJECT with the actual path where you cloned the project, DOH!):
+I added commands to run at DosBox startup (replace PATH_TO_PROJECT with the actual path where you cloned the project, DOH!):

 ```
 [autoexec]